-The HIA-Core Logic Construction 100 Report 2016/17 has revealed Australia's 100 biggest players in the development and construction industry.
+The HIA-Core Logic Construction 100 Report 2016/17 has revealed Australia's 100 biggest companies in the development and construction industry.

-The report presents an in-depth analysis of the engineering construction, non-residential building, and apartment sectors and ranks the largest 100 companies operating in these sectors.
+The report presents an in-depth analysis of the engineering construction, non-residential building, and apartment sectors and ranks the largest 100 players operating in these sectors.

 Probuild was revealed as the nation’s most active construction company during 2016/17.

-Multiplex ranked third with $5.14 billion worth of new contracts awarded.
+Multiplex Construction Company ranked third with $5.14 billion worth of new contracts awarded.

-John Holland and CPB Contractors benefited from the boost in public sector investment in transport infrastructure in the major capital cities and ranked fourth and fifth on the Construction 100 respectively.
+John Holland and CPB Contractors benefited from the boost in public sector investment in transport infrastructure in the major capital cities and ranked fourth and fifth on the Australian Construction Companies 100 respectively.

 The changing mix of work within the construction sector was evident amongst the activity of ranked firmed.